hitthemoney/krunkerMarketPing/README.md

 6. Then click load unpacked.

-7. Then select the extension file.
+7. Then select the extension file (krunkerMarketPing-master).

 8. Then close the extensions page.